Ernest Urdărianu: Early years

-Little is known about the early years of Urdăreanu.
-He had two brothers – one an engineer and the other a businessman.
-His family's background was in the military; his father was a captain in the army.
+Urdăreanu's grandfather was a boyar, Gheorghe Urdăreanu; he would later try to claim more prestigious aristocratic origins.
+His father, Pandelie Urdăreanu (1858-1902), was an Infantry officer.
 Urdăreanu also received military training.
+Through his mother, he was cousin to Nicolae Titulescu.
+He had a brother, Gheorghe, who was an engineer and businessman, and a sister, Lelia, who was a painter.
 He was a skilled car driver and was interested in motor sports.
 In 1928 and 1929 he won the first and second Rally of San Remo, on Fiat cars.

-Originally a cavalry officer in Craiova, Urdăreanu came in 1931 into the service of the King as an aide at the palace, advocated by Romania's Minister in London, Nicolae Titulescu, who allegedly was a relative of his.
+Originally a cavalry officer, he fought in the First World War and served during the 20s in the Royal Mounted Regiment.
+Urdăreanu came in 1931 into the service of the King as an aide at the palace, advocated by Romania's Minister in London, Nicolae Titulescu, who allegedly was a relative of his.
 He then became head of the palace garage and the regular chauffeur of Madame Lupescu.
 In 1933 he was appointed private secretary of the King, after a conflict between the King and Constantin ‘Puiu’ Dimitrescu, who had been the King's secretary and ‘watchdog’ from the time of their asylum in France in the late twenties.
 In 1936 Urdăreanu was promoted to vice-marshal of the palace and a year later marshal of the palace, or head of the royal household.